-- On average around the world it now takes our case study company 268 hours to comply with its taxes, it makes 26.7 payments and has an average Total Tax Rate of 43.1%.
+- On average around the world it takes the standardized case study company 264 hours to comply with its taxes.
+The company made 25.9 payments and paid an average total tax rate of 40.9%.

-- The range for each sub-indicator is very wide.
-The number of payments ranges from 3 in Hong Kong SAR, China and Saudi Arabia to 71 in República Bolivariana de Venezuela.
-The time to comply is lowest in the United Arab Emirates where it takes 12 hours to deal with the taxes that apply, all of which are labor taxes.
-The highest number of hours is still taken by our company in Brazil.
-It takes 2,600 hours with more than half of this time being spent on consumption taxes.
+- The range for each sub-indicator in 2013 is very wide.
+The number of payments ranges from 3 in Hong Kong SAR, China and Saudi Arabia to 71 in República Bolivariana Venezuela.
+Time to comply is still the highest in Brazil.
+It takes 2,600 hours, or more than a year for a full time person, with more than half of this time being spent on consumption taxes.

 - The pace of reform accelerated during the financial crisis, slowed in more recent years, but improvements have continued.
 379 reforms making it easier and less costly to pay taxes have been recorded since 2004; 105 of these relate to electronic filing and payments.

 - Consumption taxes have consistently been the most time consuming, though labour taxes and social contributions have required almost as much time.
 Profit taxes have always taken the least amount of time.
 The time needed to comply with labour taxes have fallen by 23 hours since 2004, for consumption taxes the reduction is 21 hours and for profit taxes it is 15 hours.

 - 43% of the economies in the study have already implemented electronic systems for filing and payment of taxes for at least one type of tax and which are used by the majority of companies.
 Many more economies have electronic systems available for filing or payment, but they are used by less than half of companies.